rahulnad/underwritting/README.md

 # underwritting-automation
-American Modern - Sogeti Hackathon 2019
+Sogeti Hackathon 2019.
+Worked on automating the underwriting process for an insurance company